randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ## Technology

-The choice of language i18n tools depends on the project and preferences of the development team.
+The choice of i18n tools depends on the project and preferences of the development team.
 Since so many JavaScript tools exist, there's room to experiment and to learn.
 In an effort to be non-prescriptive, we'll briefly cover only common patterns, at a high-level.